 Joy-Based Living was founded by Debbie Happy Cohen.
 Debbie is a personal development coach, author, and multi-media artist.
-Debbie has a Master’s Degree in counseling, specializing in healing emotional trauma, and practical spirituality.
+Debbie has a Master’s Degree in counseling, specializing in joyful living, emotional literacy, embodiment, healing emotional trauma, and practical spirituality.
 She offers deep insight into leadership, parenting and the power of authentic networking.

 More than anything, I yearned for an environment where everyone could thrive.
 People who were just like me.
 I made it my mission to learn how to create environments, relationships, and sub-cultures where no one would ever again have to suffer in silence and darkness, where physical, mental and emotional well-being could be normalized: atmospheres of acceptance and joy where Mr. Rogers would want to put on his sweater and make himself at home.

-Joy-Based Living is my prototype.
+Joy-Based Living is my community prototype.
 The 12 Practices are our daily workout.
-Our community is a backdrop of encouragement and strength for each of us.
-It’s a dream come true.
-And it is totally awesome.
+And it has completely changed my life.

 MORE DETAILS THAN YOU PROBABLY NEED RIGHT NOW, BUT IN CASE YOU’RE INTERESTED…